Art & Design

 Requirements for a Minor in Art History (21-23)

-At least two courses must be upper-division level
+At least two courses must be taken at upper division level*

 AR 261History of Renaissance and Baroque Art *3